-My name is Michael Katz, and I’ve been a professional chef since 1991.
-From 2003-2006, I had the good fortune to teach full-time at the Le Cordon Bleu school in London, a culinary school that was founded in France in 1895 and that has a number of branches throughout the world.
-While I taught there, I began to understand how important it was for me to pass along the little knowledge that I had accumulated—and continue to accumulate—to cooks and chefs just beginning their journey.
+My name is Michael Katz and I’ve been a professional chef since 1991.
+From 2003-2006, I have had the good fortune to teach full-time at the Le Cordon Bleu Institute in London – a culinary school that was founded in France in 1895 which has a number of branches around the world.
+While I taught there, I began to understand how important it is for me to pass along the little knowledge that I have gained and keep gaining to chefs and cooks who are just beginning their journey.

-In this blog, I raise every issue that seems important to me, although the title of the blog is “Tips and Guidance for The Young Chef” (young in age, in spirit, and in experience).
-The blog is intended for any professional or amateur chefs that are interested in enriching their knowledge—many of my posts are written in the kitchen itself while working, others were written a number of years ago but I still think they are relevant in some way and include them here.
+In this blog, I will raise every issue that seems important to me.
+Although the title of the blog is “Tips and Guidance for The Young Chef” (young in age, spirit, and experience) it is intended for all chefs, whether professional or amateur, who are interested in expanding their culinary knowledge.
+Many of my posts are written in the kitchen itself as I’m working, while others were written by me a number of years ago but are still included because I believe they remain relevant.

-I hope that this will assist and contribute to future chefs—when people ask me what makes me smile and gives me the desire to come to the kitchen every morning, I say that it’s my staff, with whom we do excellent work in the kitchen.
-Together we learn, share, and do what we do best—give great service and cooking.
+When people ask me what makes me smile and gives me the desire to come to the kitchen every morning, I say that it’s my staff, with whom we achieve excellent work in the kitchen.
+Together, we learn, share, and do what we do best — provide great service and food.

-Apart from working in the kitchen, I have a great love for playing musical instruments, particularly on the drums, and I also build different types of scale models whom give lots of joy.
+Besides working in the kitchen, I have a passion for playing musical instruments, particularly the drums, as well as building scale models of ships, planes, and trains.